-Long-short portfolios hold sizeable stakes in both long and short positions in equities and related derivatives.
+Long-short portfolios hold sizeable stakes in both long and short positions in equities, exchange traded funds, and related derivatives.
 Some funds that fall into this category will shift their exposure to long and short positions depending on their macro outlook or the opportunities they uncover through bottom-up research.
-Some funds may simply hedge long stock positions through exchange-traded funds or derivatives.
-At least 75% of the assets are in equity securities or derivatives.
+At least 75% of the assets are in equity securities or derivatives, and funds in the category will typically have beta values to relevant benchmarks of between 0.3 and 0.8 during a three-year period.